“We had policies and a privacy officer, but we failed the HIPAA audit. What went wrong?”

 What is a HIPAA Audit?

 The government does HIPAA audits, randomly, to figure out who complies and who doesn’t.
 They are looking for up-to-date policies and good risk management.
 The best way to pass an audit is to make sure you’ve completed a HIPAA-compliant Risk Analysis.
-It’s the key to full compliance, and your path to an A grade on a HIPAA audit.
+It’s the key to full compliance.

 Instead of getting caught and being forced, why not learn to do it and avoid the headache and costs?